Lakshmi-reddy9/pm_project/docs/project_charter.md

-### Project Charter: [Guest IN]
+### Project Charter: [PalMTouchStone]

 ## Project Information:
-In this project we are developing a website called Guest IN using HTML, Node.js, CSS and Bootstrap.
-The website will be dealing with the clients database for houses, the details of the owners and the contact information.
+In this project we are developing a interactive website called PalMTouchStone using HTML, Node.js, CSS and Bootstrap.
+The website will be dealing with the 5 process groups and help students in learning them.

 - [Source Code](https://github.com/Lakshmi-reddy9/pm_project)